-At BRD level, there are assessments on corruption-related risks, both from the perspective of the Bank's awareness of the associated risks (e.g. monitoring of e-learning sessions conducted for Bank staff and evaluation of the results) and as part of the annual exercises conducted at Société Générale Group level on anti-bribery and corruption risk assessment.
+At BRD level, there are assessments on corruption-related risks, both from the perspective of the Bank's awareness of the associated risks (e.g. monitoring of training sessions conducted for Bank staff and evaluation of the results) and as part of the risk assessment exercises conducted at Société Générale Group level on anti-bribery and corruption.